AaltoSciComp/scicomp-docs/triton/apps/llms.rst

   )

   # Prepare prompts
-  prompts = ["How many stars in the space?", "What is the meaning of life?"]
+  prompts = ["Continue the following sequence: 1, 2, 3, 5, 8", "What is the meaning of life?"]

   # Generate and print responses
   responses = pipe(prompts)